isomerpages/cris-scri/news-and-events/news/_posts/2024-05-14-post-Adrenaline fuels her passion to develop the next generation of clinical research coordinators.md

 </p>
 <h4><strong>Supporting early intervention and preventive health for patients with primary aldosteronism</strong></h4>
 <p>Among all patients with hypertension in Singapore, including those with
-the more commonly known salt-sensitive hypertension, about 5% have primary aldosteronism hypertension – a lesser-known and curable form of hypertension.
+the more commonly known condition known as salt-sensitive hypertension, about 5% have primary aldosteronism hypertension – a lesser-known and curable form of hypertension.
 These patients are at a higher risk of developing heart disease, stroke, and kidney failure compared to regular patients with hypertension.
 However, despite the higher prevalence, many patients with primary aldosteronism are not screened and treated.</p>
 <p>Since 2016, Geraldine has been closely involved in a multi-centre, multi-study
 research project led by Clinical Assistant Professor Troy Puar, Head and Senior Consultant, Department of Endocrinology, CGH, which focuses on enhancing